TranNhatTan14/Obsidian/Data/Prompts.md

 # Code

 Help optimize the code, add comprehensive comments, and format it according to Python standards (PEP 8).
 Create an improved version with better organization, error handling, and documentation.
 But keep the code logic

+The code has been reformatted for better readability and commented to explain its functionality while preserving its logic

 # Feynman technique explain